filakhtov/gentoo-use-docs/www-client/chromium.md

 Pull in the [sec-policy/selinux-chromium](../sec-policy/selinux-chromium.md) package as a dependency that provides SELinux policies required for Chromium to properly operate under a SELinux-restricted kernel.

 This flag should only ever be toggled system-wide, i.e. as part of the SELinux-enabled Portage profile.

-### suid
-Run the `ninja chrome_sandbox` command during the build and install produced binary into the `/usr/bin/chrome-sandbox` location with SUID bit set.
-This is a special helper binary that is used to launch the zygote process, and once started it will create a new network and PID namespace, as well as `chroot()` the process to an empty directory on request.

-This flag should be disabled as it is almost but not completely removed from Chromium and replaced with user namespaces sandbox.

-### system-av1
-Pass the `dav1d` and `libaom` values to the `--system-libraries` option of the `build/linux/unbundle/replace_gn_files.py` script to replace the bundled `libaom` and `libdav1d` libraries with system-wide versions to link against.

-It is recommended to disable this flag for maximum Chromium stability.

-### system-ffmpeg
-Pass the `ffmpeg` and `opus` parameters to the `--system-libraries` option for the `build/linux/unbundle/replace_gn_files.py` script to replace bundled FFmpeg library with the system-wide version to link against.

-It is recommended to disable this flag for maximum Chromium stability.

 ### system-harfbuzz
 Pass the `use_system_harfbuzz=true` option to the `gn gen` command.
 Link against the system-wide version of the HarfBuzz text shaping library, instead of building and using the one bundled with the Chromium source code.